 In the course of their life, the average person sleeps for more than 25 years.
-Along with the its conservation across species, this suggests that sleep is likely to play a vitally important role in normal functioning.
-However, although great advances have been made in understanding the circadian and homeostatic factors that regulate sleep, there is still much that is unknown about its putative functions.
+Along with its conservation across species, this suggests that sleep is likely to play a vitally important role in normal functioning.
+Great advances have been made in understanding the circadian and homeostatic factors that regulate sleep, but there is still much that is unknown about its putative functions.
 Although it is known to be involved with a broad range of processes (including memory consolidation, neuroprotective actions, hormonal function, and interactions with the cardiovascular and immune systems), ‘sleep’ is really an umbrella term for a heterogeneous set of interacting processes that need to be better characterized and understood.

 People vary considerably in their typical quality and quantity of sleep.
 On one level, brain activity as measured by the electroencephalogram (EEG) is a heritable “fingerprint”, aspects of which correlate with a range of clinical, demographic and cognitive variables.
 On another level, individuals suffering from disorders of sleep (including sleep apnea, insomnia, hypersomnia and narcolepsy) can exhibit markedly aberrant sleep patterns.
 The precise genetic basis for most of this clinically meaningful variability is largely unknown, however.